Vitamin C Slows Cancer Down And Can Reverse It as Well

 - In 2004, doctors in America and Puerto Rico published clinical cases of vitamin C successes against cancer.
 (6)

-- In 1990, American doctors published their results successfully using vitamin C to treat kidney cancer (7).
+- In 1990, American doctors published their results of successfully using vitamin C to treat kidney cancer (7).

 - In 1995 and 1996, other cancers.
 (8)

 - Using 30,000 mg of intravenous vitamin C twice per week, they found that "metastatic lesions in the lung and liver of a man with a primary renal cell carcinoma disappeared in a matter of weeks.

 - We subsequently reported a case of resolution of bone metastases in a patient with primary breast cancer [1A] using infusions of 100 grams, once or twice per week."
 (9)

 - Details of the Intravenous Vitamin C Treatment Protocol of Hugh D. Riordan, M.D. http://www.doctoryourself.com/RiordanIVC.pdf and / or http://www.riordanclinic.org/research/vitaminc/protocol.shtml

 - In 1982, Japanese doctors showed that vitamin C greatly prolonged the lives of terminal cancer patients.
 (10)

 - And as early as 1976, over two decades ago, physicians in Scotland showed that intravenous vitamin C improved quality and length of life in terminal cancer patients.
 (11)